exoks/MiniSH/README.md

     > The `minish` ***waits*** for both processes.

 ##### **4. Manages Redirections (`<`, `>`, `>>` and `heredoc`-`<<`)** #####
-  - If redirection is detected, The interpreter replaces standard (input/output) of the child process.
+  - If redirection is detected, The interpreter duplicates standard (input/output) of the child process.
   - Example :
     ```bash
     < infile.txt cat -e > outfile.txt